10up/wp-services/README.md

 # wp-services

 > This image extends the wp-php-fpm image to include tools useful for initializing, running and maintaining a WordPress installation.
 It can be deployed as part of a Kubernetes based installation of WordPress.
+This image also includes 10up's [snapshots](https://github.com/10up/snapshots/releases) tool.

 [![Support Level](https://img.shields.io/badge/support-active-green.svg)](#support-level) [![MIT License](https://img.shields.io/github/license/10up/wp-php-fpm-dev.svg)](https://github.com/10up/wp-php-fpm-dev/blob/master/LICENSE)